Thursday, November 18, 2021 | 6:00 p.m. - 7:30 p.m. ET

 The Americans with Disabilities Act passed more than 30 years ago.
 How has America grown since then?
 What have been the positive and negative impacts on the lives of people with disabilities?
 Join us for an in-depth discussion on how the disability rights movement is seeking to secure equal opportunities and equal rights for all people with disabilities.

 UConn College of Liberal Arts & Sciences

-If you have questions or require additional information for any of these three events, please contact Abigail G. Jackson, Assistant Director of Alumni Relations via email.
+If you have questions or require additional information for this events, please contact Abigail G. Jackson, Assistant Director of Alumni Relations, via email.

 Continuing Education Credits